dmbarbour/awelon/AboutRDP.md

 ### Resources

 A **resource** is external to RDP yet open to programmatic observation or influence.
 Resources broadly include sensors, actuators, and state.
 Specific resources might be mouse, keyboard, video displays, speakers, robotic arms, motors, physical storage, and virtual resources such as files, canvases, or subwindows.
 An RDP system must provide some behaviors, as primitives or capabilities, to access external resources.

+In RDP, a resource's state is determined from its previous state and the set of signals influencing it at the logical instant.
+By "set" I mean that ordering and duplication should not affect state.
+(When duplication is relevant, it must be modeled explicitly by adding a GUID or similar to the signal.)
+This constraint is how RDP achieves idempotence and commutativity.

 The biggest challenge in making RDP useful is integrating a wide variety of resources.

-Fortunately, RDP signals are a good fit for most sensors and actuators, and it is not difficult to invent RDP-compatible state models.
-Unfortunately, there are too many sensors and actuators to integrate directly, and adapting existing state resources can be awkward.
-The approach under consideration is to first support web application services for UI, then to integrate a pubsub model (likely [ROS](http://www.ros.org/wiki/) or [DDS](http://portals.omg.org/dds/)) to help integrate the broad variety of physical devices.
-After that, specific resources can be integrated with RDP to improve quality of service (temporal precision, latency, speculation, etc.).
+Fortunately, RDP signals are a good fit for many sensors and actuators, and it is not difficult to invent RDP-compatible state models.
+Also, RDP is effective for integrating existing time-series publish-subscribe systems (albeit, with some cost to speculation).
+A viable approach to integrating useful resources quickly is to focus early on existing publish-subscribe systems - e.g. [ROS](http://www.ros.org/wiki/), [DDS](http://portals.omg.org/dds/), or [MQTT](http://en.wikipedia.org/wiki/MQ_Telemetry_Transport).

 #### State Resources

-An important part of an RDP system is a useful pool of state resources - i.e. resources whose entire purpose is to accumulate information from the past.
-These resources should be *abundant* - i.e. applications use a finite set, but that finite set is as large as they need.
-A distinct identifier is provided for each state resource, much like filenames in a filesystem.
-By use of substructural types to enforce uniqueness, these resources may also be *exclusive*, offering benefits (implementation hiding, local protection of invariants) comparable to encapsulated state.

-RDP is carefully designed so that it cannot accumulate state internally.
-This property is critical for transparent switching between dynamic behaviors, valuable for security and extensibility, and convenient for orthogonal persistence or upgrade.
-Stateful resources cannot even be *modeled* entirely within RDP; to model a sensor or actuator requires a state resource to do the modeling.
-One valid concern is that: if all state resources are external to RDP, can developers define their own state resources that operate in problem-specific ways?
-Fortunately, this concern can be addressed in a number of ways, and developers can choose what is most convenient for themselves:

-1. Some external state resources are very expressive, enabling developers to model one state resource within another.
-Similarly, multiple simple state resources can often be used together to model ad-hoc systems.

-2. It is possible to carry an ad-hoc state model in the "identifier" for non-exclusive state - e.g. looking for a state resource that models a particular state-machine expressed as a regular expression.
-This approach a weakness: it is not stable across code updates that would tweak the state machine.
-However, this is an acceptable weakness for some problem domains.

-3. For exclusive state (via substructural types), we can couple an ad-hoc state model to a unique identifier.
-We can also stabilize the unique identifier across source-code changes, e.g. by using the uniqueness type to uniquely allocate names in a filesystem-like directory.
-The state model may contain instructions on how to upgrade from a prior version.

-The advantage of the latter two options is that they provide more *static* knowledge about the behavior of the state.
-This is valuable for performance, and for reasoning about system behavior.
+Many applications require long term stateful storage.
+In RDP, this is achieved through binding external 'state resources'.
+Despite being external, state can initially be exclusive if bound via linear types, thus offering the benefits of secure encapsulation.
+To further stabilize the binding of state resources against future source-code changes, developers are also required to uniquely identify resources using text in the code.

+Since state is formally external to RDP, and also structured hierarchically, state is naturally accessible for orthogonal persistence, auditing, debugging, freeze, rewind, rewrite, or restart.

+State resources suitable for RDP must be controlled by a signal or set of signals, which results in very different state models compared to imperative code.
 Potential state models include, but are not limited to:

 * state machines, which react to applied signals
-* windowed histories - report last N seconds of inputs
+* windowed histories; report last N seconds of inputs
+* exponential decay of history; full history with limited fidelity
-* tuple spaces variants - write, read, erase, expire tuples
+* tuple spaces variants; write, read, erase, expire tuples
-* term rewrite variants - state is a term; signals provide rewrite rules
+* term rewriting; state is a term, signals provide rewrite rules
-* animated term rewrite - some terms change automatically over time
+* integrals of inputs over time

-It is not difficult to create new state models suitable for RDP.
-And these state models can be very expressive, even Turing complete on their own: animated term rewriting, for example, is excellent for bridging RDP systems with imperative systems (especially if some terms represent procedures).
-However, state models in RDP systems should be isolated: influence of one state upon another should always be expressed through an RDP behavior.
+It is not difficult to create new state models suitable for RDP, and programmers can define their own state models when using exclusive binding.
+(Awelon project uses exclusive binding for most state resources.)

-State in RDP systems is persistent unless there is a natural excuse for it to be volatile.
-A short-lived rolling window of history, or a tuple space where tuples expire after a couple minutes, could easily be volatile.
-But persistence by default is a convenient property. (*Note:* Animated state should continue to be animated while persisted; well designed state must either go passive or enter a predictable loop in absence of influence.)
+RDP is designed to eliminate common requirements for non-essential state.
+However, state is sometimes useful for communication, for example when the reader and writer are active at different times, or for integrating resources that can handle only a limited set of problems at a time (e.g. a printer queue).
+RDP is good at this.
+The ability to continuously observe and influence state is very convenient for expressing ad-hoc [workflow patterns](http://en.wikipedia.org/wiki/Workflow_patterns).

 #### Distributed Resources, Heterogeneous Computation